marhiefi/flask-location-app-af/README.md

-## flask location-based app with MySQL and Google Maps API.
+## Flask location-based app with MySQL and Google Maps API.
+Deployed on Heroku.